 There are a few significant drawbacks college applicants should consider when looking into the top public universities.
 These schools are more likely to employ large class sizes and more lecture-based courses instead of small group studies or labs.
 There is a more significant chance that many classes will not be taught by professors, but rather by graduate students or teaching assistants.
 Individuals who like a lot of personalized attention from faculty might find it’s difficult to break past the anonymity that comes with attending a larger school.

-University of Michigan had the second highest ACT scores
+University of Michigan had the fourth highest SAT scores

 Graduation rates are also likely to be lower at the top public universities, particularly the four-year rate.
 Part of this is often due to classes being offered less frequently than at private colleges as well as the insistence of many private colleges that the students graduate in four years even if it means the school saying “no” to a change of major request.
 The converse of this, of course, is to give the student the autonomy to maintain more control over their educational plans even if it takes them sometimes well beyond the four-year mark.